-- Transmission Revenue Balancing Account Adjustment (TRBAA) is a FERC mechanism that ensures revenues received by PG&E from the ISO are credited to transmission rates for both retail and wholesale customers taking service from PG&E. - Reliability Services Balancing Account (RSBA) is a FERC mechanism that ensures participating transmission owners properly recover from customers reliability services costs assessed by the ISO. - End-Use Customer Refund Account (ECRBA) is a FERC mechanism that ensures that End-User customers receive accurate and timely refunds based on the difference between the as-filed and as-settled Transmission Owner Revenue Requirements. - The Transmission Access Charge Balancing Account Adjustment (TACBAA) is a mechanism that ensures the difference between the costs billed to PG&E as a load-serving entity and the revenues paid to PG&E as a Participating Transmission Owner under the California Independent System Operator Corporation Tariff is recovered from or returned to PG&E's end-use customers. - 6) Nuclear Decommissioning contributes 1 percent to PG&E's total authorized revenue requirement in 2018.
-Nuclear Decommissioning pays for the decommissioning/retirement of nuclear power plants. - 7) Public Purpose Programs (PPP) contribute 8 percent to PG&E's total authorized revenue requirement in 2018.
-These revenue requirements include funding for Energy Efficiency programs, Electric Program Investment Charge, Statewide Marketing Education and Outreach, and the CARE discount. - b.
-Natural gas revenue requirements are grouped into the following major categories: (1) Energy, (2) Distribution, (3) Backbone Transmission, (4) Local Transmission, (5) PPP, and (6) Storage4.
-Below is a description of each gas revenue requirement category: - 1) Energy contributes about 15 percent to the total gas revenue requirement in 2018.
-These revenue requirements include: - Gas supply portfolio costs - Interstate capacity costs - Gas hedging
+- Reliability Services Balancing Account (RSBA) is a FERC mechanism that ensures participating transmission owners properly recover from customers reliability services costs assessed by the ISO. - End-Use Customer Refund Account (ECRBA) is a FERC mechanism that ensures that End-User customers receive accurate and timely refunds based on the difference between the as-filed and as-settled Transmission Owner Revenue Requirements. - The Transmission Access Charge Balancing Account Adjustment (TACBAA) is a mechanism that ensures the difference between the costs billed to PG&E as a load-serving entity and the revenues paid to PG&E as a Participating Transmission Owner under the California Independent System Operator Corporation Tariff is recovered from or returned to PG&E's end-use customers. - 6) Nuclear Decommissioning contributes less than 1 percent to PG&E's total authorized revenue requirement in 2019.
+Nuclear Decommissioning pays for the decommissioning/retirement of nuclear power plants. - 7) Public Purpose Programs (PPP) contribute 8 percent to PG&E's total authorized revenue requirement in 2019.
+These revenue requirements include funding for Energy Efficiency programs, Electric Program Investment Charge, Statewide Marketing Education and Outreach, and the CARE discount.

+b.
+Natural gas revenue requirements are grouped into the following major categories: (1) Energy, (2) Distribution, (3) Backbone Transmission, (4) Local Transmission, (5) PPP, and (6) Storage8.
+Below is a description of each gas revenue requirement category:

+- 1) Energy contributes about 14 percent to the total gas revenue requirement in 2019.
+These revenue requirements include:

+- Gas supply portfolio costs

+- Interstate capacity costs

+- Gas hedging

+- Distribution contributes about 50 percent to the total authorized gas revenue requirement in 2019.
+It includes the base distribution O&M costs and capitalrelated revenue requirements.9

-4 The Distribution, Backbone Transmission and Local Transmission and Storage comprise the transportation rate component.
+8 The Distribution, Backbone Transmission and Local Transmission and Storage comprise the transportation rate component.